Rainking6693/SpeechWriter/Speech-Writer_projectplan.md

   - **Emily to delegate all tasks**

 ## 5.4 Pass D – Cultural Sensitivity Check
-- [ ] Add a function `/api/humanize/passD` to flag culturally insensitive phrases using a lexicon or AI model
+- [x] Add a function `/api/humanize/passD` to flag culturally insensitive phrases using a lexicon or AI model ✅
-- [ ] Suggest alternative phrasing for flagged content
+- [x] Suggest alternative phrasing for flagged content ✅
-- [ ] **Acceptance**: Report highlights potential issues; user can accept/reject suggestions
+- [x] **Acceptance**: Report highlights potential issues; user can accept/reject suggestions ✅
   - **Emily to delegate all tasks**

 ---